 4. Don’t Delay Treatment

 One of the biggest mistakes that families make when helping an addicted loved one is putting off treatment.
 They may choose to delay treatment because their loved one seemed very open to the idea of treatment programs or asked for “one last hurrah” before being sent off to a rehab facility or treatment center of some kind.

 The reality, however, is that addicts will say whatever they need to in order to continue using.
-This may include telling family members what they want to hear during a intervention process.
+This may include telling family members what they want to hear during the intervention process.

-At Addiction Treatment Services, our mission is to help families get all the information they need to plan a successful intervention.
+At Northbound Addiction Treatment Services, our goal in reference to interventions is to help families get all the information they need to plan a successful intervention.
 Review our free eBook, “Ego & Addiction: Why Families Enable Addicts and Derail Interventions,” if you have more questions about family roles and how they impact an intervention.